Instructions for Applying for a Right-of-Way Construction Management Plan

 Step 4: Add Contact Information

-- Applicant - the individual who is filling out this application.
+- Applicant - the person who is filling out this application.

-- Financially Responsible Party - the person or company handling costs for this application.
+- Financially Responsible Party (FRP) - the person or organization paying any permit fees.

 - Optionally, add additional contacts like an Authorized Agent in the Contact List section.